 Here are a few examples:

-Are you by now organising your files and assets properly, you should be renaming your file and building an organised archive and file structure as outlined in the photography sessions in the first week.
-This is critically important.
-Please watch MMT’s video editing section and start with the first video called ‘Organising Assets’ Watch all of the video’s on this page except for the last one on Time-lapses to brush up on editing and exporting practice.
-For those who haven’t yet done subtitles you can learn how to do that there too.
+Are you by now organizing your files and assets properly, you should be renaming your file and building an organized archive and file structure as outlined in the photography sessions in the first week.
+This is critically important and will ensure you don’t lose data and have problems editing your first independent video.
+Please watch MMT’s video editing section and start with the first video called ‘Organising Assets’ Watch all of the videos on this page except for the last one on Time-lapses to brush up on editing and exporting practice.
+For those who need more help with subtitles, you can learn how to do that there too.

 First some online video inspiration – As discussed in class: